martatomchuck/zkSNARK/README.md

 ## Summary

+Privacy for decentralized application - Zero-Knowledge Proof.
 Proof itself does not reveal the age entered by the user.

 ## Technology